carbon-language/carbon-lang/llvm/docs/ORCv2.rst

   // Call into JIT'd code.
   Entry();

-The builder clasess provide a number of configuration options that can be specified before the JIT instance is constructed.
+The builder classes provide a number of configuration options that can be specified before the JIT instance is constructed.
 For example:

 .. code-block:: c++